- Books, Literature, and Writing»

 to pure sunshine.

-And upon her cheek and into her delicate shoulder, a deep and silvery scar where life demanded it's few ounces of flesh.
+And upon her cheek and deep into the her slender neck, a silvery scar where life demanded it's few ounces of flesh.

-There was cancer, in her neck, or perhaps it was her jaw.
+There was cancer in her throat, or perhaps it was her jaw.

 I’m not certain, but they got it all - and then some.